ucvdesh/wikipedia-test-app/README.md

 With Expo you can test the app on simulators or physical devices using the Expo Go app.

-### Key Structure and Components

-src/components/DateSelector.tsx: A component for date selection styled like a dropdown. src/components/LanguageDropdown.tsx: A styled language selector. src/components/ArticleCard.tsx: Renders content cards with images and links. src/screens/HomeScreen.tsx: The main screen that integrates date and language selection and displays content. src/constants/utils.ts: Contains constants like the supported languages. src/services/articlesService.ts: Encapsulates API calls to the backend.

 ## Backend (NestJS)

 ### Requirements